t-nicole13/Wine_Store_DB/README.md

 - Color: Red and white wines are available.
 Heavy wines generally have a deeper color.

 ## Tasks
-1. Import red and white wine csvs to Jupyter Notebook for analysis.
+1. Import red and white wine csv files to Jupyter Notebook for analysis.
-2. Create a Pandas DataFrame from the red and white wine csvs.
+2. Create a Pandas DataFrame from the red and white wine csv files.
 3. Clean DataFrames to remove any rows missing data.
 4. Add a column for wine type to both DataFrames.
 5. Filter both DataFrames for a quality score that is at least 7.